stefanoborini/stefanoborini.github.io/_posts/2019-03-14-what-is-rest-in-brief.md

+---
+category: web
+title: What is REST, in brief (incomplete)
+---
-# What is REST, in brief
+# What is REST, in brief (incomplete)

 What exactly IS a REST API.
 What makes it RESTful?
 What is an average use case for this in a program?
 My knowledge of APIs is...
 Well, not that good, but a